On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Benchmarking MGT Detectors

-\mypara{Results} The results are shown in \Cref{tab:cil-main}.
+The results are shown in \Cref{tab:cil-main} and \Cref{sec-app:cil}.
 First, we evaluate the performance of two supervised models equipped with five different techniques during the update stage.
 The results reveal a performance drop compared to the standard six-class attribution task, primarily due to catastrophic forgetting~\cite{li2017learning} as we mentioned in \Cref{sec:related}.
 Among the models, RoBERTa consistently outperforms the other, reflecting its stronger context-understanding ability.
 Second, employing different techniques can effectively mitigate performance degradation.
 For instance, the performance of RoBERTa improves by 1\%, 10.75\%, 10.59\%, and 10.63\% respectively, using the four shown techniques.
-Techniques such as iCaRL and BiC demonstrate competitive results, with each excelling in specific domains or LLMs.
+ICaRL and BiC techniques demonstrate competitive results, with each excelling in specific domains or LLMs.
 Despite these improvements, the results remain below the upper-bound performance observed in standard attribution tasks, underscoring the challenges of adapting to new LLMs.

 Furthermore, we extend the evaluation to the scenario where two new LLMs are introduced.
 Specifically, since exhausting all possible cases is resource-consuming and brings limited insights, we only consider a practical case where the two LLMs are the latest released models.
 The results presented in \Cref{tab:cil-42} indicate that adding more LLMs rapidly increases the complexity.
-These findings highlight the inherent challenges in adapting detectors to new LLMs and emphasize the need for the exploration of scalable techniques.
+These findings highlight the inherent challenges in many-shot settings and emphasize the need for the exploration of scalable techniques.

+\mypara{Takeaways} We introduce a new attribution task setting that adapts a detector to new LLMs with very limited access to the previous data with few-shot and many-shot settings.
+Both few-shot and many-shot techniques show competitive performance in adapting to new LLMs.
+However, there is still a performance gap between the current methods and the ideal values, which train the detectors on all data at once.
+Future works are encouraged to explore and develop more techniques to build continuously evolved MGT detectors.